keitran0401/todo/README.md

 ### Heroku

-1. Heroku CLI
+- Heroku uses **buildpacks** to **transform deployed code into slugs** which can be executed by Dynos (server instances on Heroku).
+We’ll be needing two buildpacks.
+One for Node and another for Python because the React app build process depends on NPM, so we need Node.js.
+We also need Python to run Django

+- During production, Heroku will **not be using SQLite database**.
+Instead, we need to use **PostgreSQL** by configuring the addon to our app

+- Configure Heroku config variables

+- WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
+(Especially useful on Heroku)

-2. Export current environment configuration file to install packages of the same version as the original environment in another environment: `[pip freeze > requirements.txt]`.
+1. Export current environment configuration file to install packages of the same version as the original environment in another environment: `[pip freeze > requirements.txt]`.
 Moving to another environment and install it: `[pip install -r requirements.txt]`
-3. Deploying the project to Heroku
+2. Deploying the project to Heroku
    - Choose a Buildpack: Pipfile, requirements.txt
    - Choose the Python Version (Optional): runtime.txt
    - Specify Processes to Run: The Procfile is a single, language-agnostic format for defining the processes making up your project.
 It will instruct Heroku on how to run your web server.